 The number of parking spots will have a direct impact on sales.
 Adequate parking is critical and most co-ops will need at least six dedicated parking spaces for every 1,000 sq ft of retail space.
 This assumes that employees do not park in the customer lot.
 Parking spaces should be reserved for co-op customer use and as convenient to the store entry as possible.
 The only exception is dense urban environments where minimal parking may be the norm.
 Your local zoning and business codes may dictate specific standards.

 A rule of thumb is $250 – $285/sq ft of floor space, including retail and back of the store (in a leased site).
-A good way to start forming your expectations is to download the Sources and Uses template.
+A good way to start forming your expectations is to download the Sources and Uses template from our Resource Library.
 This is a document you will revise repeatedly as your project progresses.

 That’s a lot of money!
 Can’t we do it for less if we buy used equipment, use volunteers to make repairs, etc?

 Careful use of the Sources and Uses budget may show you places where you can do it for less.
 However, keep in mind that most “savings” come at a cost.
 For example, used refrigeration equipment is less energy-efficient, will require a larger repair budget after opening, and may result in lost sales if it breaks down.
 Your contractor, inspectors, and safety regulations may not allow people in the construction area other than professional builders.
 The investment in an attractive, modern store is part of your long-term marketing effort, ensuring a safe and welcoming experience for your owners and community.